-Update for 19 June 2019: we’ve now fully tested the V11, so check our Dyson V11 review for the official verdict on this cordless vacuum.
+Update: we’ve now fully tested the V11, so check our Dyson V11 review for the official verdict on this cordless vacuum.

 The V11 looks similar to the V10, but it has some pretty tempting updates which set it apart from rivals.
 The most eye-catching is the smart digital display, which tells you how much battery life you have left and refines its estimates over time.